Virginia governor’s political limitations on stark display

 The 59-year-old Democrat is under bone-crushing pressure from his own party to resign over a racist photo on his 1984 medical school yearbook page of someone in blackface and another person in a Ku Klux Klan hood and robe.
 And his efforts to quell the uproar have been seen as so clumsy and wince-inducing that they may well have made things worse.

-To some, his relative political inexperience seems to be on full display.
+To some, his lack of political seasoning seems to be on full display.

 On Friday, he apologized for the picture, acknowledging he was in the photo without saying which costume he was wearing.
 Then on Saturday, he took it back, telling reporters that he is now certain that wasn't him in the photo.